IRS Criminal Investigations: What You Need to Know

 Quite often, an agreement can be reached out of a court of law that will enable you pay a fine and/or penalty in lieu of jail time.
 However, you could be subject to jail time up to (and possibly over) six years, depending on the severity of your case.
 Penalties can start at $25,000 a year.

-If you suspect for any reason that you might be subject to an IRS criminal investigation, or have been subpoenaed or contacted by the IRS or a CID, contact Landmark Tax Group immediately at (714) 382-6780.
-Our tax resolution professionals consists of former IRS Agents with years of experience in these situations.
-We can provide you with a Free Consultation.
+If you suspect for any reason that you might be subject to an IRS criminal investigation, or have been subpoenaed or contacted by the IRS or a CID contact Landmark Tax Group immediately.
+Our tax resolution professionals are former IRS Agents with years of tax resolution experience.
+All consultations remain strictly confidential.